guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 ...   | steps M—→N fin = steps (L —→⟨ L—→M ⟩ M—→N) fin
 ```

-The evaluation takes gas as first param and the expression to evaluate.
+The evaluation takes gas and the expression to evaluate.
-In the end, it returns the value with a proof that the expression evaluate
+In the end, it returns the value with a proof that the expression evaluates
 to this value.

 Here, some examples of the evaluation: